 So back in 1990 NBC decided to give a hot young rapper named Will Smith his own television sitcom.
 The Fresh Prince of Bel-Air, probably one of your favorite 90s shows, was the delightful result, and though you might think you know all their is to know about the Banks family, there are plenty of fun facts you might not have known about the series!
 It's time to get educated!
 Here are some facts from the hit NBC TV show that helped launch the acting career of Will Smith.

 These Fresh Prince of Bel-Air facts include fun trivia like where The Carlton Dance came from, who played the cab driver in the opening credits, and how many actresses played Aunt Vivian.
 There are also some weird facts like where the actual Fresh Prince house is located, what country the original soundtrack was released in, and what kind of shoes Nike released in conjunction with the show.

 As he gained widespread fame as a rapper, Smith didn't manage his money wisely or pay enough in income taxes.
 He owed $2.8 million to the IRS, which seized most of his belongings, including his income.
-Close to declaring bankruptcy, producer Quincy Jones offered Smith the chance to star in the series.
+Smith jumped at the chance to star in the series during his time of need.
 The IRS forced Smith to pay them 70 percent of his salary during the first three seasons.